spencertipping/ni/doc/cheatsheet.md

 ##Intermediate Row and Column Operations
 We can weave together row, column, and Perl operations to create more complex row operations.
-We also introduce some more
+We also introduce some more advanced column operators.

 * `r` - Combining take rows with column and Perl operators
   * `$ ni <data> rCF` - take rows where columns 3 and 6 are nonempty.